 - Failure to produce the necessary air humidity when plants flower and pollinate

-- The rotation time between irrigation rigs is quite long, so it will be difficult to compete with other irrigation techniques in areas where there is no abundant water source.
+- The rotation time between irrigation rigs is quite long, so competing with other irrigation techniques in areas with no abundant water source will be challenging.

-- Due to the characteristics of use for crops in Israel with a fixed drip head distance of 40 cm, when installing this system for coffee plants in Vietnam, drip lines are arranged along the coffee rows, so there are some drip heads that are not in the coffee tub, causing water waste and at the same time creating conditions for weeds. develop
+- Due to the characteristics of use for crops in Israel with a fixed drip head distance of 40 cm, drip lines are arranged along the coffee rows when installing this system for coffee plants in Vietnam.
+Hence, some drip heads are not in the coffee tub, causing water waste and, at the same time, creating conditions for weeds. develop

-- Drip pipes buried 20-30 cm deep over a period of about 2-3 years these irrigation pipes will be crushed, impeding the flow.
+- Drip pipes buried 20-30 cm deep over about 2-3 years these irrigation pipes will be crushed, impeding the flow.